Blog post

 Speed is a crucial consideration in the pursuit of safety-critical driving automation.
 To deliver accuracy beyond conventional GPS solutions, high-definition navigation must bridge the gap between dynamic road changes and the time they appear on the map.
 Over-the-air updates of car positioning and road conditions require high-speed bandwidth and support for high vehicle density.
 The existing V2X networking and connectivity capabilities don’t provide these.
 Transmission allocation and cache allocation improvements are being made to reduce delays in HD map delivery, but latency remains an issue.
 However, 5G technology is anticipated to provide the resolution, offering transmission speeds of 5Gbps and latency below 10ms.

-High costs of autonomous vehicle mapping
+High costs of autonomous vehicle HD mapping

 The difficulty in compiling high-precision maps HD within a reasonable budget is a common problem for mapmakers and autonomous vehicle mapping manufacturers.
 Factors related to the persistently high costs of 3D mapping solutions are varied, but machine power and labor are some of the main culprits.
 Automotive companies, OEMs, and mapmakers strive to reduce expenditures in a way that doesn’t compromise technology quality at the expense of end product affordability.
 To accelerate their automotive breakthrough for driverless vehicles and reduce outlays, these companies are partnering with software engineering companies and working toward standardization.